 - Easy to use – Depending on the materials you handle, this chainsaw could provide you with the best usability experience ever.
 It weighs 6.5 pounds to start with, which means little arm fatigue no matter what materials you are cutting.
 Its jaws, on the other hand, are firm and grasp materials accordingly.
 This, in turn, allows you to cut specific cuts with a lot of accuracy.
 Its slightly less powerful engine also has the advantage of producing less noise.

-- Durability – The Black & Decker LP1000 can last up to 5 years, which is a great deal considering it costs less than $100.
+- Durability – The Black & Decker LP1000 can last up to 5 years, which is a great deal considering the affordable price.
 It also features a 2-year warranty.

 Black & Decker NLP1800 Cordless Chainsaw